-As normal distribution has the most practical use when describing one-dimensional data sets, it has long dominated the study of multivariate distributions as well.
+As normal distribution has the most practical use when describing onedimensional data sets, it has long dominated the study of multivariate distributions as well.
 Multivariate normal distributions are appealing because the marginal distributions are normal too, and also because the association between any two random outcomes can be fully described knowing only the marginal distributions and additional parameter (correlation coefficient).
 However, there are many datasets, to that normal distribution does not provide an adequate approximation.
-For that reason, many non-normal distributions has been developed, mostly as immediate extensions of univariate distributions (Pareto, gamma, ...).
+For that reason, many non-normal distributions have been developed, mostly as immediate extensions of univariate distributions (Pareto, gamma, ...).
 Drawbacks of such a construction are that (a) a different family is needed for each marginal distribution, (b) extensions to more than just the bivariate case are not clear, (c) and measures of association often appear in the marginal distributions.
 A construction of multivariate distributions that does not suffer from these drawbacks is based on the copula function.

 Copula is a function that links univariate marginals to their full multivariate distribution.
-To cast light on previous definition, consider p uniform (on the unit interval) random variables $U_1, U_2, \ldots, U_p$ whose joined distribution function C is defined as where u denotes realizations.
-Those p variables are distribution functions (also referred to as probability integral transforms) of p outcomes $X_1, X_2, \ldots, X_p$ (each of them being a continuous random variable) that we wish to understand.
-They are the marginal distribution functions $F_1, \ldots, F_p$ of multivariate distribution function defined using a copula function, evaluated at realizations $x_1, x_2, \ldots, x_p$ .
+To cast light on previous definition, consider p uniform (on the unit interval) random variables U_1, U_2, \ldots, U_p whose joint distribution function C is defined as where u denotes realizations.
+Those p variables are distribution functions (also referred to as probability integral transforms) of p outcomes X_1, X_2, \ldots, X_p (each of them being a continuous random variable) that we wish to understand.
+They are the marginal distribution functions F_1, \ldots, F_p of multivariate distribution function

-$$C(u_1, u_2, \dots, u_p) = \operatorname{Prob}[U_1 \le u_1, U_2 \le u_2, \dots, U_p \le u_p],$$ (1)
+$$C(u_1, u_2, \dots, u_p) = \Pr[U_1 \le u_1, U_2 \le u_2, \dots, U_p \le u_p],$$ (4.1)

-$$C(F_1(x_1), F_2(x_2), \dots, F_p(x_p)) = F(x_1, x_2, \dots, x_p),$$ (2)
+$$C\left(F_1(x_1), F_2(x_2), \dots, F_p(x_p)\right) = F(x_1, x_2, \dots, x_p),$$ (4.2)